… which you’re welcome to take or leave.

 On a full moon and when the sky is clear, I stop what I’m doing, pause and look up.

 Every time I do so it puts me, and my place in this world, into perspective.
 A tiny spec of life, standing on a ball of rock and molten lava, floating in a universe, amongst countless billions of stars and other planets.
-The wars we are fighting, and the reasons for doing so all seem rather pointless and irrelevant when my head is thinking in terms of light years and looking at light that was transmitted before dinosaurs roamed the Earth.
+The wars we are fighting, and the reasons for doing so all seem rather pointless and irrelevant when viewing things on a cosmic scale.

 I am a classic over-thinker, over analysing minutiae and worrying about trivia – always have been, but thoughts like this help me recalibrate.